Concert Announcement from Dan Aykroyd

 – “One of the reasons that the scores work is that I do not denigrate the film.
 I don’t try to do anything hokey, I don’t try to make the music funny.
 My theory is that if the comedy is working in the film, let the film do the comedy, and let the music get behind the emotion or the action, so as to add another element.”

 -“It’s basically a very original film – I don’t think anybody’s ever seen a film quite like it! – and it walks a very, very fine line.
 Part of it is comedy, and yet you have to take the ghost business quite seriously.
 You have to believe, along with these guys, that the ghosts really do exist.
 Therefore the score also had to work a very fine line.”

-To complement Bernstein’s score and set the tone of New York City in the ’80s, your favorite songs from the original Ghostbusters compilation album will all be heard during Ghostbusters in Concert as well!
+To complement Bernstein’s score and set the tone of New York City in the ’80s, your favorite songs from the original Ghostbusters compilation album will all be heard throughout Ghostbusters in Concert as well!
 We believe it’s “Magic” when the Ghostbusters are “Savin’ the Day,” all “In the Name of Love.”

 FILM WITH LIVE ORCHESTRA

 COLUMBIA PICTURES Presents

 Starring BILL MURRAY · DAN AYKROYD

 Music by ELMER BERNSTEIN

 Produced and Directed by IVAN REITMAN